NZ First Leader Winston Peters' lawyer Brian Henry threatens to sue a National MP for $30m

 He would not, however, repeat the comments he made in the House under privilege for "obvious reasons".

-Smith referred Newstalk back to the comments he made in the House on the issue which he said he stands by.
+Smith referred Newstalk ZB back to the comments he made in the House on the issue which he said he stands by.

 But Smith would not apologise either – "I stand by the statements that I made in the House," he said, when pressed repeatedly.